kodadot/nft-gallery/CONTRIBUTING.md

 ### Code quality

-We follow what we have in `.eslintrc.js` and you can see warrning and errors by running `yarn lint`.
+We follow what we have in `.eslintrc.js` and you can see warning and errors by running `yarn lint`.
 With `yarn lint --fix` you will get auto fixed code.

 ### Don't have access to push to repository
 You need to fork repository, commit change to your repository and [create pull request](https://opensource.com/article/19/7/create-pull-request-github).